W-D12/Arknights-Guide/Operators/Caster.md

 	- Ceobe
 		- Whittling(Talent 1) does more damage to enemies with more defense
 		- Lone Journey(Talent 2) does more damage and has more attack speed when no allies are in the adjacent 4 tiles
-		- "Very Hot Blade"(Skill 2) increases attack speed drasically and prioritizes enemies with high defense.
+		- "Very Hot Blade"(Skill 2) reduces attack interval drasically and prioritizes enemies with high defense.
 This ability is extremely useful in taking down enemies with high defense.
 	- Eyjafyalla
 		- **PRIORITY UNIT**
 		- Ignition(Skill 2) is an auto skill that has very high uptime and decent area of effect.
 This ability is great for general use and consistent AoE Arts damage.